2-Way Speakers vs 3-Way Speakers: Difference and Comparison

 A 3-way speaker system offers higher bass power when viewing movies or television shows and may sound richer.

-Because 3-way speakers include an extra driver and a specialized subwoofer that exclusively handles low frequencies, they give more options and generally greater sound quality.
+Because 3-way speakers include an extra driver and a specialized subwoofer that exclusively handles low frequencies, they give more options and greater sound quality.

 3 way speakers